troclaux/notes/aws.md

 ## aws directory service

-> suite of managed directory services that makes it easy to set up, manage and scale directory services in the AWS Cloud
+> helps organizations use Microsoft Active Directory (AD) with aws services

-- directory services: systems that manage information about users, computers, printers and other resources in the network
+- directory services: stores information about users, groups, devices and other resources in the network
   - usually on on-premises systems
-- can integrate with microsoft active directory services
-- microsoft active directory: directory service for windows domain networks
+- Microsoft Active Directory: directory service for windows domain networks
   - windows domain network: type of computer network in that manages user accounts, computers and other resources
     - features
       - centralized authentication: users log in with one set of credentials across all computers in the domain